kato-hiroto/KeyClickFarmer/KeyClickFarmer/README.md

 ### points
 This is your now points.
 Exchange the points to the power when you click.

-### information mark
-This shows you now status.
-Look at the output window when you click.
+And you can see the more status of your typings at the output window.

 ## Information -> Energy
 In this game, you get points for one key-typing automatically every second.